-- The E-safety committee key members are the E-safety Coordinator, The School's Designated Safeguarding Lead (DSL) and the Safeguarding Governor. - The E-safety Coordinator is Mrs C Goddings. - Our E-safety Policy has been written by the School, building on best practice and Government guidance. - The E-safety Policy and its implementation will be reviewed annually.
+- The E-safety committee key members are the E-safety Coordinator, The School's Designated Safeguarding Lead (DSL) and the Safeguarding Governor. - Our E-safety Policy has been written by the School, building on best practice and Government guidance. - The E-safety Policy and its implementation will be reviewed annually.